gustavopin/RainDataAnalysis/README.md

 ![Correlation Data](Graphs/corr_matrix_1.png "Correlation Between Varibles")

-This Heatmap compares some variable to see their correlation, the closer the values is to one, the more correlated they are, but, if the coefficient is negative, it means they don't exactly go the same way.
+This correlation matrix compares some variable to see their correlation, the closer the values is to one, the more correlated they are, but, if the coefficient is negative, it means they don't exactly go the same way.
 For example, comparing we can see the coefficient for Umidity and Temperature is -0.67, which we can understand as: the higher the temperature, less umidity there is in the air.
 In Dew and Umidity we have a coefficient of 0.48, which is high but less than we could expect (dew is water condensation, right?).
 Both graphs shown below can explain this: